Skip to main content

 Sleep is a non-negotiable period of intense biological repair and hormonal regulation.
 During deep sleep, the body actively works to lower cortisol, the primary stress hormone.
 Simultaneously, it is the primary window for the release of human growth hormone (HGH), which is vital for tissue repair and metabolic health.

-Insufficient or poor-quality sleep disrupts this delicate rhythm, leading to elevated and suppressed HGH, a combination that promotes fat storage and muscle breakdown.
+Insufficient or poor-quality sleep disrupts this delicate rhythm, leading to elevated cortisol and suppressed HGH, a combination that promotes fat storage and muscle breakdown.
 A 2023 study found that sleep deprivation was linked to increased levels of cortisol and ghrelin (the hunger hormone) and decreased leptin (the satiety hormone), creating a hormonal cascade that drives metabolic dysfunction.

 Nutrition the Building Blocks of Balance